 Children’s paracetamol or ibuprofen work as antipyretics, which help to reduce fever, as well as being painkillers.
 You can’t give them both at the same time, but if one doesn’t work, you may want to try the other later.

-Antipyretics aren't always necessary.
-If your child isn't distressed by the fever or underlying illness, there's no need to use antipyretics to reduce a fever.
+Antipyretics aren’t always needed.
+If your child isn’t distressed by the fever or underlying illness, there’s no need to use antipyretics to reduce a fever.

-When using antipyretics, always read the patient information leaflet that comes with the medication to find the correct dose and frequency for your child's age.
+Always read the patient information leaflet that comes with the medication.
+This will tell you the correct dose and frequency for your child’s age.